bamason2/ttp451-module/docs/coursework/Coursework_2.md

 #### Technical (65%)

 The facts stated are correct and relevant.
 Correct statements are made about the technology and methodology proposed.
-The experimental strategy presented considers;
+The experimental strategy presented considers, as stated in the brief above;

-- Management of valve timing
+- Management of valve timing.
-- Control of boost pressure
+- Control of boost pressure.
-- Temperature management with the VVA and turbocharger systems working together
+- Temperature management with the VVA and turbocharger systems working together.
-- Management of LNT regeneration conditions
+- Management of LNT regeneration conditions.

 The proposed strategy draws on evidence presented within the report and by way of reference to other sources of information that are appropriately cited.
 A minimum of three external sources of information (excluding course notes/slides) are included.
 The sources are used in a meaningful way in the report i.e. to support the decisions made and/or provide a background/further information on the topics discussed.

 #### Report / Writing style (20%)

 The style of the report and writing is appropriate for a technical document (see the guidance provided by this document on [Report Writing](https://www.lboro.ac.uk/media/wwwlboroacuk/content/library/downloads/advicesheets/Report%20writing.pdf) for further information).
-The way in which it is written is convincing and includes the necessary information providing a convincing argument for the strategy proposed as judged by a person reasonably familiar with the report topic.
+The way in which it is written is convincing and includes the necessary information providing a convincing argument for the strategy proposed as would be judged by a person reasonably familiar with the topic.

 #### Presentation (15%)

 The structure of the report is well considered and includes the necessary headings and sections.
 Graphics that are included are laid out well.
 The font style, space and sizing is appropriate.
 Presentation overall is appropriate.
 Figures are appropriately labelled.
 Plots include a title and axis labels as well as units (where appropriate).
 The report is an appropriate length (no more than 10% longer than the page limit).

+---

+This page was last modified: {% last_modified_at %}